fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the metadata records.

-differential_cell_type_abundance
+A promise that resolves to a list (array) of objects, where each object represents a metadata record for a specific combination of dataset, cell type, tissue, disease, sex, and developmental stage, including a unique identifier and sample details. differential_cell_type_abundance
 ++++++++++++++++++++++++++++++++